 This guidance assumes the resumption of processing activities at the Veladero mine in June and is subject to government approval of changes to the mine’s operating systems.
 On March 29, 2017, there was a cyanide spill at the Veladero mine—the third such incident in the past two years.
 Argentinian authorities have now restricted Barrick from adding fresh cyanide solution to Veladero’s heap-leach facility.

 Barrick Gold’s peers

-In the next part of this series, we’ll look at Barrick Gold’s unit costs.
+In the next part of this series, we’ll take a look at Barrick Gold’s cost guidance.